Do I Need A Battery Backup For My Sump Pump?

 Warns you of danger

-Similarly, if the float switch on the pump gets stuck or doesn't activate, the pump won’t turn on and the homeowners will have to contend with a flooded basement.
+Similarly, if the float switch on the pump gets stuck or doesn't activate, the pump won’t turn on and the homeowners will have to contend with water entering their basement.
 A battery backup sump pump is installed alongside your primary sump pump inside the pit.
 The plumber typically places it several inches above the primary pump so that it only activates when the water level reaches a predetermined level inside the pit.
-That way, the battery powered pump won’t turn on unless the primary sump pump fails to activate.
-If the power goes out, the battery backup sump pump will provide protection for many hours, depending on how often it must run to pump out the water.
+That way, the battery powered pump won’t turn on unless the primary sump pump fails to turn on.
+The pump is usually powered by a marine grade boat / car battery that is kept continually charged with A/C power.
+Without power to keep it charging, the battery will provide protection for up to 12 hours, depending on how often it must run to pump out the water.